nhahn/foxglove-studio/README.md

 ## Credits

 Foxglove Studio originally began as a fork of [Webviz](https://github.com/cruise-automation/webviz), an open source project developed by [Cruise](https://getcruise.com/).
 Most of the Webviz code has been rewritten, but some files still carry a Cruise license header where appropriate.

+## Using with Rosboard

+We developed a new player compatible with also our own [fork of rosboard](https://github.com/kiwicampus/rosboard).
+To use it, you need to follow the instructions below:

+1. **Use this Foxglove Fork**:
+   You will need to use the [KiwiCampus fork for this project](https://github.com/kiwicampus/studio) or a derived version.

+1. **Use our Rosboard Fork**:
+   You will need to use the [KiwiCampus fork for Rosboard](https://github.com/kiwicampus/rosboard) on the robot you want to connect to.

+1. **Connecting to Rosboard**:
+   Similar to other available protocols (such as Rosbridge and Foxglove websocket), you can connect to Rosboard by following these steps:

+   - Open the application.
+   - Navigate to `File` -> `Open connection...`.
+   - Select `Rosboard` from the list of available protocols.
+   - Paste your websocket URL running Rosboard.
+Remeber it takes the form `ws://<ip>:<port>/rosboard/v1`.
+   - Click `Open`.

+- **Note**: Ensure that your Rosboard instance is running and accessible via the websocket URL you intend to use.